ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 # Interacting with the Web Application
 From the panel of the web app, you will be able to:

--	Connect to an on-premises web server or to SystemLink Cloud by supplying the required credentials.
+-	Connect to an on-premises web server or SystemLink Cloud by supplying the required credentials.
 -	Choose what information is visible by toggling between the Read Tags and Write Tags tabs.
 -	Determine which state to execute with Skyline Tags.